 life on track.

 With a Master’s Degree in Communications from Boston University, he embarked on a career in hospital public relations.
 He later switched to entertainment publicity and concert production.
 All of this success was derailed in late 1991 when he became very sick with AIDS.
-It was late the next year, during an unexpected reprieve in his sickness, when he went public about his childhood abuse.
+It was late the next year, during an unexpected, temporary reprieve from his sickness, that he went public about his childhood abuse.

 “Facing a hopeless prognosis, Phil was reborn an activist”.

 Facing what seemed to be a hopeless health prognosis, Phil was reborn as an activist.
 Then, with the healing power of the new protease inhibitor medications, he survived, even thrived.
 He spent the next decade supporting other clergy abuse victims, and using the news media to get the word out about the church’s shameful cover-up.

 Despite his long involvement with the issue, he has cultivated many outside interests.
 An offshoot of his life-long travels is a venture he launched in 1999, an e-commerce website called Viva Oaxaca Folk Art.
 It is a showcase for handmade, decorative art that he buys on trips to southern Mexico, then resells to collectors all over the United States.

 n 2015, when he got swept up in the media vortex surrounding “Spotlight,” he worried about balance and perspective and being defined by his childhood abuse.
 He didn’t worry long.
 His is a lifeline that leads from a darkened church basement in 1965, to a moment, some 50 years later, when he is standing under bright lights at the Academy Awards, hoisting writer Josh Singer’s Oscar while actor Mark Ruffalo eagerly takes his picture.
 Phil has decided, in retrospect, . . . that’s not a bad thing to be defined by.